-TAN coordinates and maintains a campus wide peer tutorial program and supplemental instruction (SI).
-Tutors and SI Leaders are available in most academic courses and offer tutoring at no cost to the student.
-Individual and small group tutoring is provided for those students who are interested in regular, weekly tutoring assistance and walk - in tutoring is available in some courses for students who require periodic tutoring.
-Students may be assigned tutors by visiting the TAN office located in 223 Thomas Hall and completing a tutorial request application.
-For more information, call (256) 372-5487.
+TAN coordinates and maintains campus-wide peer tutoring and supplemental instruction (SI) programs in many academic courses at no cost to the student.
+Individual and small group tutorial sessions are provided for students who are interested in regular, weekly tutorial assistance and walk-in tutoring is available in some courses for students who prefer periodic tutoring.
+Students may schedule tutoring appointments through the TAN office or through GradesFirst.
+Students may also take advantage of TAN's weekly SI review sessions to improve their understanding of course materials and their course grades..
+For more information, call (256) 372-5487 or visit 276 Council Hall.